CyCelsLab/AsterQuant/README.md

 '''
 Neha Khetan,

 AsterQuant: 2017 - present

 PYTHON SCRIPT FOR VORONOI TESSELLATIONS OF THE ASTERS in the EXPERIMENTS

-# AsterQuant
-Multi aster system quantitative analysis using voronoi tessellation
+AsterQuant: Multi aster system quantitative analysis using voronoi tessellation

-Platform to measure aster statistics  i.e. packing and spatial analysis Developed for Multi - aster project
+Platform to measure aster statistics  i.e. packing and spatial analysis

-Can be extended to multiple systems
+Developed for Multi - aster project Can be extended to multiple systems

-@ Athale lab: parts of the work published in
-Khetan N, Pruliere G, Hebras C, Chenevert J and Athale CA. (2021) Self-organized optimal packing of kinesin-5-driven microtubule asters scales with cell size.
+@ Athale lab: parts of the work published in Khetan N, Pruliere G, Hebras C, Chenevert J and Athale CA. (2021) Self-organized optimal packing of kinesin-5-driven microtubule asters scales with cell size.
 J Cell Sci.
 134(10):jcs257543.
 '''